metabase/metabase/docs/users-guide/04-asking-questions.md

 Metabase's two core concepts are questions and their corresponding answers.
 Everything else is based around questions and answers.
 To ask a question in Metabase, click the Ask a Question button at the top of the screen.

-### Ways to start a new question
+## Ways to start a new question

 ![The new question menu](./images/new-question.png)

 When you click the Ask a Question button, you'll see that there are three ways to ask a specific question in Metabase:

-1. The simple question mode, which lets you filter, summarize, and visualize data.
+1. The simple question mode (covered on this page) lets you filter, summarize, and visualize data.
 2. [The custom question mode](custom-questions.md), which gives you a powerful notebook-style editor to create more complex questions that require joins, multiple stages of filtering and aggregating, or custom columns.
 3. [The SQL/native query editor](writing-sql.md).

-This page will cover the simple mode.

 ## Asking a simple question

-After you select the Simple Question option, you'll need to pick some data that you have a question about.
-Just pick one of the databases that's connected to Metabase, and you'll see a list of all the tables inside of it.
-Pick the one that you have a question about; it could be a Users table, or maybe it's something like Events, Orders, or Downloads.
+You'll need to pick some data that you have a question about.

+You can start a question from:

+- [A dataset][datasets].
+- **Raw data**.
+You'll need to specify the database and the table in that database as the starting point for your question.
+- A **Saved question**.
+You can use the results of any question as the starting point for a new question.
+So feel free to play around with any saved question, as you won't have any effect on the existing question.
+When you hit **Save** on the question, you can choose either to save as a new question (the default), or you can overwrite the existing question you started from.
+If you find yourself using the same saved question as a starting point for multiple questions, you may want to turn it into a [dataset] to let others know it's a good starting place.

 To ask a question about a table of data, we usually do some **filtering** and/or **summarizing**.

-### Filtering
+## Filtering results

 Filtering just means narrowing things down based on certain criteria.
 You're probably already familiar with filtering when looking for something online, like when shopping.
 Maybe you only want to see olive-colored pants, or books where the author's last name is "Steinbeck," or pictures of people wearing olive-colored pants reading John Steinbeck.